New England Patriots owner Robert Kraft accused of soliciting sex, police say

 New England Patriots owner Robert Kraft is being charged with two counts of soliciting someone to commit prostitution, stemming from a raid in a day spa in Florida, police said Friday.

-Kraft was picked up as part of a sting that has been going on for months, and his charges relate specifically to "two different visits" to the Orchids of Asia Day Spa in the Florida city of Jupiter, Police Chief Daniel Kerr said at a news conference.
+Kraft, 77, was linked to a sting that has been going on for months, and his charges relate specifically to "two different visits" to the Orchids of Asia Day Spa in the city of Jupiter, police Chief Daniel Kerr said at a news conference.

 "Charges have been filed, but he has not been arrested," Jupiter police spokeswoman Kristin Rightler said.

 "We categorically deny that Mr. Kraft engaged in any illegal activity.
-Because it is a judicial matter, we will not be commenting further," a representative of the team said.
+Because it is a judicial matter, we will not be commenting further,"the spokesperson said.

-Kraft is one of more than 20 people being charged in the sting, and there is video evidence against "all of the individuals being charged," Kerr said.
+Kraft is one of more than 20 people being charged with soliciting to commit prostitution, Kerr said.

 That evidence includes video of Kraft in a room at the spa receiving "paid acts," and of him being driven to the spa, Kerr said.